rohiraanjali/DO-YOU-KNOW-ME/Readme.md

 It is a CLI quiz app for Anjali's friends and families to check how well do they know her.
 This super interesting quiz is made using nodejs.

-let's jump onto quiz details:
+let's jump onto do-you-know-me quiz details :

 </p>